 The project goal is to develop Natural Gas (NG) leak mitigation technologies that will enable companies to effectively mitigate leaks from midstream equipment and/or facilities (including pneumatic valves, controllers, and field gathering lines) and capture additional natural gas while removing their individual contribution to overall methane emissions.
-The project will develop and test an integrated thermo-electric generator (TEG)/burner system as well as complete the design for a field pilot for oil and gas field operations.
+The project will develop and test an integrated thermoelectric generator (TEG)/burner system, as well as complete the design for a field pilot for oil and gas field operations.
 Targeted objectives for this project include:

 Gas Technology Institute, Des Plaines, IL 60018

 This project will use demonstrated advanced thermoelectrics to provide significantly higher system efficiency over commercially available TEG materials, coupled with an integrated burner-heat exchanger to achieve a low-cost system.
-The integration will utilize experience gained from another DOE program which developed a 1kW-class TEG for high-grade waste heat from automotive exhaust.
+The integration will utilize experience gained from another DOE program that developed a 1kW-class TEG for high-grade waste heat from automotive exhaust.
 The automotive TEG program is being completed by the Jet Propulsion Laboratory (JPL), who are the TEG developers for this program.
-This integration includes hot-side and cold-side heat exchangers, electrical circuitry and control electronics.
+This integration includes hot-side and cold-side heat exchangers, electrical circuitry, and control electronics.

 The project provides a near-term energy opportunity to recover between 1–2 million metric tons of methane emitted by intermittent pneumatic controllers annually in the U.S., and potentially 6–12 million metric tons per year globally.
 This is a significant portion of greenhouse gas emissions.
 The proposed system offers a low-cost, direct retrofit solution that will provide a short payback to increase implementation of the system.

 The Program Kickoff Meeting was held October 25, 2016; the Program Management Plan was updated; and the Space Act Agreement with NASA/JPL was finalized and signed.
 The following technical items have been completed to date: